- Neurobehavioral Rotation Program

 Neurobehavioral Rotation Program

 While the rotation is required for UCSF neurology and psychiatry residents, it is open to other UCSF residents and fellows.
 UCSF medical students are welcome to apply for the elective in their senior year through Maureen Mitchell in the Curricular Affairs office (415-476-8084).
-Visiting students should consult the Visiting Students website from the UCSF School of Medicine.

-In addition to the program application, those interested in applying for research are required to submit a 5-page research proposal that outlines your research question and hypotheses, summarizes relevant literature and the significance of the proposed research, and includes methods and specific planned analyses.
+In addition to the program application, those interested in applying for research are required to submit a five-page research proposal that outlines your research question and hypotheses, summarizes relevant literature and the significance of the proposed research, and includes methods and specific planned analyses.

 For further inquiries, please contact email@example.com.